The Key with "that special" European Flair

 Today, John Ringling's vision is a reality, and the St Armand's Circle is attracting visitors from around the world.
 The outcome is exactly like he wanted it to be, only a few decades later than he thought.

 St Armand's Circle - where the Heart of the Island beats

-The big circle in the center of St. Armand’s Key, called “St. Armand’s Circle”, is home to more than 120 stores, art galleries, ice cream and chocolate shops, upscale boutiques, night clubs and a variety of European style or international restaurants.
+The big circle in the center of St. Armand's Key, called "St. Armand's Circle", is home to more than 120 stores, art galleries, ice cream and chocolate shops, upscale boutiques, night clubs and a variety of European or International Style Restaurants.
 Popular events take place throughout the year, including art and craft fairs, luxury car shows and outdoor markets.

 Poor Mr. Ringling, he would be so proud of himself.
-But you know how that works, dear reader, it is not always easy to harvest the fruits of your success.
+But everybody knows how that works, it is not always easy to harvest the fruits of your success.